 13.2.
 What’s Special

 The beautifully designed windows and stained glasses attract visitors and worshippers.
+This artistic treasure showcases the work of pre-Raphelite arts.

 The prayers are organized with soothing music, which creates a divine and peaceful atmosphere.
 You will undoubtedly love the atmosphere there.